 1. Offline tools

-The government facilitates both online and offline methods to file GST returns.
-The GST offline tools link provides the offline facility of the GST forms and returns.
+The government provides both online and offline methods for filing GST returns.
+The GST offline tools link provides an offline facility for GST forms and returns.

 2. GST Statistics